 What is the most important reliability primitive in payment orchestration for lightning network implementation guide?

-Idempotent payment intents are the core reliability primitive.
+Idempotent payment intents are among the most important reliability primitives.
 They prevent duplicate settlement when retries, delayed callbacks, or replay events occur.
 Pair them with deterministic state transitions so every event lands in a known state.
-This makes reconciliation faster and greatly reduces hidden failure loops in production operations.
+Together, these patterns make reconciliation faster and reduce hidden failure loops in production operations.

 Which failure scenarios should be included in fault-injection tests for lightning network implementation guide?